 Throughout the session we will explore who may be at risk, suicide safe language, possible warning signs to look for and how to support someone who may be thinking of suicide to find appropriate resources.

-PLEASE NOTE: This session is not a clinical training to support individuals in suicide intervention, but rather an opportunity to raise awareness to the concerns of suicide and how to develop capacity to become a suicide safe environment.
+PLEASE NOTE: This session is not a clinical training, but rather an opportunity to raise awareness about mental health and to provide participants with tools and resources.

-To register or request information please contact Elizabeth Baker, Provincial Lead, Education and Training at [email protected]
+To register or request information please contact our Education and Training Team at [email protected]Katie Glover at [email protected]